dnd, graphs

-This year there is an RPG game jam for making zungeons, which are a zine-inspired D&D dungeons.
-Marcia B’s Bite-Sized Dungeons are recommended.
+This year there is an RPG game jam for making zungeons, which are zine-inspired D&D dungeons.
+Marcia B’s Bite-Sized Dungeons is a good starting point.

 Marcia created a list of ten abstract dungeon layouts.
-I found two other layouts that essentially “finish the collection”.
+I found two other layouts that essentially “finish the collection”, and the graph theory behind it is fun to explore.

 Criterion